Alabama State-Regulated Insurance Coverage

 To which plan types does the STATE autism insurance law apply?

-- Individual Non-Grandfathered Plans - NO
+- Individual Plans subject to ACA - NO

 - Fully Insured Large Group Plans - YES

 - Fully Insured Small Group Grandfathered Plans - NO

 - Fully Insured Small Group Non-Grandfathered Plans - NO

 - Behavioral health treatment, including applied behavior analysis

 - Pharmacy care

 - Speech Therapy, Occupational Therapy, Physical Therapy

 - Screening, diagnosis, and treatment of Autism Spectrum Disorder